 The model is quite simple and reproducible.
 In general:

 multiple means are available to begin gathering individuals committed to simple, organic church principles and practice but the primary means is through committed prayer.
 Other means are developing LifeChange Partners, seeker group Bible studies, outreach to non-believers, neighborhood potluck meals, etc..
 However, the best place to find a “person of peace” is your current sphere of influence.

-when there are 5-6 people committed to God and to the guiding principles of being a Simple Organic Christian Community, it may be time to prayerfully and officially commit together that you desire to identify as a Community.
-You may choose to mark this occasion with a celebration of new beginnings, or to sign a Covenant of Commitment (click here for recommendations on How To Meetas well as an easy to follow Bible study format called Disciples Bible Study, as well as Frequently Asked Questions).
+when there are 5-6 people committed to God and to the guiding principles of being a Simple Organic Christian Community, it should prayerfully be considered whether you want to officially commit together as a Community.
+You may choose to mark this occasion with a celebration of new beginnings, or to sign a Covenant of Commitment (click here for recommendations on How To Meet, as well as an easy to follow Bible study format called Disciples Bible Study, also explore Frequently Asked Questions).

-as the Community grows, eventually it must multiply, starting a connected network of Simple Organic Christian Communities.
+as the Community grows together, it must also grow outwardly by members launching new communities, creating an organically connected network of Simple Organic Christian Communities.
 We think it works best to follow a “Chain Link” Principle.
-This encourages each person to remain connected to two groups, one you are in now, and the one you are starting or have started.
+This encourages each person to remain connected to two groups, the one you are in now, or “family of origin,” and the one you are starting or have started, your new “nuclear family.”
 This helps people not feel like they are losing connection with family yet can still fulfill the kingdom mission of launching new communities.

-periodically, the Communities join together for special occasions of prayer, teaching, or worship.
+periodically, the Communities join together in a “family reunion” for special occasions of prayer, teaching, and/or worship.
 It may happen as often as monthly or as infrequently as quarterly.

 as disciples move to different cities or countries, either due to work/family reasons or purposefully in service to God, launching new communities starts all over again!